Top 10 Things To Do In Sardinia

 3. Road Tripping to Mountains, Caves and Hilltop Villages

-Pausing in scenic overlooks, stretching your legs in forgotten villages, peering into deep limestone caves on the west coast, and dining in restaurants only the locals know about.
+Pausing in scenic overlooks, stretching your legs in forgotten villages, peering into deep limestone caves on the West Coast, and dining in restaurants only the locals know about.
 The ultimate feeling of freedom is often achieved when renting your own set of wheels and hitting the road.
-Road tripping in Sardinia can sometimes mean having parts of the island all to yourself, especially when exploring its sparsely populated interior and remote hilltop villages.
+Road-tripping in Sardinia can sometimes mean having parts of the island all to yourself, especially when exploring its sparsely populated interior and remote hilltop villages.
 With everyone chilling at the beach, everywhere else is pretty much untamed.
 Though shorter driving times on the island’s major highways can be tempting, get off the beaten track and turn the drive into an experience by opting for the less-traveled country roads.

 Sardinia scenic road - Gennargentu Mountains